arancia313/BarnyWarp-Charathers-Gallery/README.md

 # BarnyWarp Charathers gallery
-this is the BarnyWarp Extension Gallery.
+this is the BarnyWarp Charathers Gallery.